Is Morgan Stanley (MS) a Keeper?

 Sponsored

-MS currently public float of 1.44B and currently shorts hold a 1.08% ratio of that float.
-Today, the average trading volume of MS was 8.21M shares.
+The average price from analysts is $111.91, which is $9.55 above the current price.
+MS currently public float of 1.44B and currently shorts hold a 0.96% ratio of that float.
+Today, the average trading volume of MS was 7.93M shares.

 MS’s Market Performance

-MS stocks went up by 0.49% for the week, with a monthly drop of -0.97% and a quarterly performance of 5.63%, while its annual performance rate touched 96.47%.
-The volatility ratio for the week stands at 1.61% while the volatility levels for the past 30 days are set at 2.55% for Morgan Stanley.
-The simple moving average for the period of the last 20 days is 1.91% for MS stocks with a simple moving average of 14.97% for the last 200 days.
+MS stocks went up by 0.96% for the week, with a monthly jump of 5.62% and a quarterly performance of 6.81%, while its annual performance rate touched 113.59%.
+The volatility ratio for the week stands at 1.69% while the volatility levels for the past 30 days are set at 2.29% for Morgan Stanley.
+The simple moving average for the period of the last 20 days is 2.48% for MS stocks with a simple moving average of 15.26% for the last 200 days.

 Analysts’ Opinion of MS